GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

             inputButton.action.performed += OnInputButtonPressed;
             inputButton.action.Enable();

-            // We can also leverage the core application architecture to listen for messages sent via message bus.
+            // We can also leverage the core application architecture to listen for Message Events sent via message bus.
             // These listeners are added last.
             //
             // Make sure to include a private response method for the message.